 Therefore, optimising your recovery is a key component of the training process.
 But what is the best thing you can do between training blocks to optimise recovery?
 Are you better off resting completely or heading out for a recovery spin?

 The questions of whether you should head out for a recovery ride, or how many rest days you should take each week, are dependent on several factors.
-So let me talk you through the pros and cons of both approaches, so you can make the best call in your own training.
+So we'll take you through the pros and cons of both approaches, so you can make the best call in your own training.

 Rest days: pros and cons